MehdiLamISIB/SN_NEO4J_DB/README.md

-###The idea behind using neo4j is to get a graphical view of the social network database.
+##The neo4j graph of the database:
 ![](DB_Noeud_Reseau.png)

+## The html profile of an individual:
 ![](profile_html_example.png)